 Though he is most famous for his ornithological work, Lodge was a fine all-round naturalist with a great interest in reptiles, insects, butterflies and moths.
 His entomological collection is held at Bristol Museum, while some of his paintings and sketches are held by the Natural History Museum.
 A small selection of paintings and specimens are held in the collections of Surrey Heath Museum.
 These are fragile but available for researchers by appointment, and are also exhibited on occasion.
 His work has been promoted and preserved by the Tryon Gallery, London, which has been of great assistance in the establishment of a new George Lodge Trust.

-Surrey Heath Museum and the George Lodge Trust plan to mount an exhibition about George Lodge's life and work at the Museum in 2010, the 150th anniversary of his birth.
+Surrey Heath Museum and the George Lodge Trust planned to mount an exhibition about George Lodge's life and work at the Museum in 2010, the 150th anniversary of his birth.